Hanger Steak with Shallots

 - 2 Tbsp finely chopped Italian parsley

-To serve, cut each steak against the grain into thin slices.
+4 Slice steaks across the grain to serve: To serve, cut each steak across the grain into thin slices.
 Fan the slices out on a warm dinner plate.
 Drizzle the warm shallot sauce over the meat and serve immediately.